MAHALAKSHMIKONGARI/bigdata-groupD-hue/README.md

 ## Creating a table in hive

-- Let us consider the table orders which contains the details of the order such as the ordername, Orderid,country,city and zipcode.
+- Let us consider the table orders which contains the details of the order such as the customername, Orderid,country,city and zipcode.

-- ```create table orders (ordername String comment "Name of the order", orderid int,```
+- ```create table orders (Customername String comment "Name of the cutomer", orderid int,```

   ```country String comment "Country from where the item is ordered", city String, ```